Universal Health Coverage: International Movement and Chinese Practices

 Marked by the implementation of the Healthy China 2030, China now entered the third stage.
 A core transformation of this stage was shifting from "passive treatment" to "proactive health" .
 Notable cases were the Mobile Treatment Model in Wen Chuan City and the first free universal health screening program in Lu Zhou City.

 Finally, LIU raised exceptions for universal health coverage, and pointed out that national health coverage was the common aspiration from the global people.
 The road would not be smooth, but the future would be bright.
-We were working hard to keep up with everyone's expectations.
+We were working hard with all the people's expectations.